missionpinball/mpf-docs/docs/hardware/fast/leds.md

 * [leds:](../../config/leds.md)
 * [fast:](../../config/fast.md)

-Each FAST Pinball Controller has a built-in 4-channel RGB LED controller which can drive up to 64 RGB LEDs per channel.
+The FAST Nano Controller has a built-in 4-channel RGB LED controller which can drive up to 64 RGB LEDs per channel.
 This controller uses serially-controlled LEDs (where each LED element has a little serial protocol decoder chip in it), allowing you to drive dozens of LEDs from